1911 Portuguese National Constituent Assembly election

 National Constituent Assembly elections were held in Portugal on 28 May 1911 following a coup in October 1910.
 The result was a victory for the Portuguese Republican Party, which won 229 of the 234 seats.

 Electoral system

 The country was divided into 51 constituencies for the elections.
 Lisbon elected 20 members from two 10 member seats using proportional representation and the d'Hondt method, whilst Porto had one 10 member constituency using the same system.
-The remaining seats were elected from 48 constituencies with three or four members.
+The remaining seats were elected from 48 constituencies with three or four members using limited voting.

 Property qualifications for voters were abolished and suffrage was extended to all adults who were either literate or heads of their households, as well as soldiers, who had previously been barred from voting.
 Bankrupts and "vagabonds" were excluded from the electoral roll.

 Candidates for the election had to be literate, and could not run in more than one seat.
 Party lists had to obtain a certain number of signatures in every constituency (100 in Lisbon and Porto and 25 in other constituencies) in order to contest the election.